Clement Scott: Style, controversies and influence

 Early in his career, he wrote approvingly of the "cup and saucer" realism movement, led by T. W. Robertson, whose plays were notable for treating contemporary British subjects in realistic settings.
 Later, he favoured the grand and spectacular type of London theatrical production which had developed with new types of theatre building, electric lighting and technologies allowed more and more adventurous staging.
 As time went on, he became strongly conservative and opposed to the new drama of Ibsen and Shaw, arguing that domestic intrigue, sexual situations and wordy philosophising were inappropriate for an evening at the theatre, and even harmful to society, especially young women.
 Scott especially became embroiled in legal claims through his outspoken criticism of various actors and actresses.
 His scathing attacks on Ibsen and Shaw became evident in their lack of journalistic neutrality.

 Scott outraged the theatre community with an extraordinary attack on the morals of theatre people in general, and especially of actresses, in an interview that was published in the evangelical weekly Great Thoughts in 1898.
 He said that the theatre warps people's character and that it was impossible for a pure woman to be successful in a stage career, and that all leading actresses were immoral and could have achieved their success only by virtue of the extent of their "compliance".
 Even before the publication, the transcript of the interview was released to the press, and Scott immediately received a firestorm of condemnation.
 Although he apologised and recanted his remarks, he was barred from theatres, and The Daily Telegraph was forced to dismiss him.
 He soon retired and found his reputation and prospects much diminished.
 By the end of his life, however, he received a measure of forgiveness, and shortly before his death the theatre community held a generous benefit for him.

-His papers are located in the library of Rochester University, New York State.
+His papers are located in the library of the University of Rochester.
 Filmmaker John Madden made his first film, for BBC Two television, Poppyland (1985), around the story of Scott's 1883 visit to Poppyland.